RiverPark Advisors LLC Buys 504 Shares of Sprout Social, Inc. (NASDAQ:SPT)

-In other Sprout Social news, President Ryan Paul Barretto sold 5,600 shares of the firm’s stock in a transaction that occurred on Thursday, January 4th.
-The shares were sold at an average price of $56.08, for a total transaction of $314,048.00.
-Following the sale, the president now owns 214,975 shares in the company, valued at approximately $12,055,798.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-In other news, Director Aaron Edward Frederick Rankin sold 44,000 shares of the business’s stock in a transaction that occurred on Thursday, January 4th.
+In other news, Director Aaron Edward Frederick Rankin sold 44,000 shares of the stock in a transaction dated Thursday, January 4th.
+The shares were sold at an average price of $56.06, for a total transaction of $2,466,640.00.
+Following the completion of the sale, the director now directly owns 40,888 shares in the company, valued at $2,292,181.28.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+In related news, CEO Justyn Russell Howard sold 20,000 shares of the stock in a transaction dated Monday, January 8th.
+The shares were sold at an average price of $58.01, for a total value of $1,160,200.00.
+Following the completion of the transaction, the chief executive officer now directly owns 310,995 shares in the company, valued at approximately $18,040,819.95.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, Director Aaron Edward Frederick Rankin sold 44,000 shares of the business’s stock in a transaction dated Thursday, January 4th.
 The stock was sold at an average price of $56.06, for a total transaction of $2,466,640.00.
-Following the transaction, the director now owns 40,888 shares of the company’s stock, valued at approximately $2,292,181.28.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, President Ryan Paul Barretto sold 5,600 shares of the firm’s stock in a transaction dated Thursday, January 4th.
-The stock was sold at an average price of $56.08, for a total transaction of $314,048.00.
-Following the completion of the sale, the president now owns 214,975 shares of the company’s stock, valued at approximately $12,055,798.
+Following the sale, the director now directly owns 40,888 shares in the company, valued at approximately $2,292,181.28.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 162,200 shares of company stock valued at $9,414,346 in the last ninety days.
-Corporate insiders own 11.93% of the company’s stock.
+Insiders sold 162,200 shares of company stock valued at $9,414,346 in the last quarter.
+Company insiders own 11.93% of the company’s stock.

-Sprout Social (NASDAQ:SPT – Get Free Report) last issued its earnings results on Tuesday, February 20th.
+Sprout Social (NASDAQ:SPT – Get Free Report) last released its earnings results on Tuesday, February 20th.
 The company reported ($0.32) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.30) by ($0.02).
-Sprout Social had a negative return on equity of 41.25% and a negative net margin of 19.91%.
-The business had revenue of $93.58 million during the quarter, compared to analysts’ expectations of $90.76 million.
-As a group, research analysts forecast that Sprout Social, Inc. will post -1.17 earnings per share for the current fiscal year.
+The company had revenue of $93.58 million during the quarter, compared to the consensus estimate of $90.76 million.
+Sprout Social had a negative net margin of 19.91% and a negative return on equity of 41.25%.
+As a group, analysts predict that Sprout Social, Inc. will post -1.17 earnings per share for the current fiscal year.

 Sprout Social, Inc designs, develops, and operates a web-based social media management platform in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company provides cloud software for social messaging, data and workflows in a unified system of record, intelligence, and action.